 Students, tutors, and teachers focusing on writing form the Writing Center community and create a comfortable and relaxed atmosphere in which writers work with other writers.
 Visitors to the center are encouraged to discuss their writing and writing in general.

-The Center helps its clients become better writers, and to this end, our goals are these:
+The Center's overarching concern is to help the members of our academic community become better writers, and to this end, our goals are these:

 - Helping clients enhance their writing skills

 - Helping clients move from writer-based to reader-based prose

 - Helping clients see the value of creating multiple drafts